wefixte/holbertonschool-simple_shell/README.md

 ## Overview:

-The shell is a command that reads lines from either a file or the terminal, interprets them, and generally executes other commands.
-It is the program that is running when a user logs into the system (although a user can select a different shell with the chsh(1) command).
-The shell implements a language that has flow control constructs, a macro facility that provides a variety of features in addition to data storage, along with built in history and line editing capabilities. dash(1) - Linux man page
+The shell is a command that reads lines from the terminal, interprets them, and generally executes the commands.
+This type of program is often referred to as a command-line shell or just a shell.
+Its primary purpose is to interpret user commands and execute them by interacting with the operating system's kernel.

 ----------